ozcangul/aspnet-docs/aspnetcore/mvc/advanced/custom-formatters.md

 [!code-csharp[Main](custom-formatters/sample/Formatters/VcardOutputFormatter.cs?name=canwritetype)]

-For output formatters, you use `CanWriteType` for design time type, and `CanWriteResult` for runtime type.
-For example, suppose a method signature returns a `Person` type, but depending on the request parameters may return a `Student` or `Instructor` type that derives from `Person`.
-A formatter class for `Student` objects would indicate in `CanWriteType` that it handles `Person` and in `CanWriteResult` that it handles `Student`.
+For output formatters, in some scenarios you have to override `CanWriteResult` instead of `CanWriteType`.
+You need to use `CanWriteResult` if your action method returns a model class, and there are derived classes, and you need to know at runtime which derived class was returned by the action.
+For example, suppose your action method signature returns a `Person` type, but it may return a `Student` or `Instructor` type that derives from `Person`.
+If you want your formatter to handle only `Student` objects, you would check the type of [Object](https://docs.microsoft.com/aspnet/core/api/microsoft.aspnetcore.mvc.formatters.outputformattercanwritecontext#Microsoft_AspNetCore_Mvc_Formatters_OutputFormatterCanWriteContext_Object) in the context object provided to the `CanWriteResult` method.
+Note that there is no need to use `CanWriteResult` if the action method returns `IActionResult`: in that case, the `CanWriteType` method receives the runtime type.

+<a id="read-write"></a>
 ### Override ReadRequestBodyAsync/WriteResponseBodyAsync

 You do the actual work of deserializing or serializing in `ReadRequestBodyAsync` or `WriteResponseBodyAsync`.
 The highlighted lines in the following code example show how to get services from the dependency injection container, since you can't get them from constructor parameters.